List of prime ministers of Canada by time in office

 For the first half century of Confederation, there were gaps between the term of an outgoing prime minister and the incoming prime minister.
 The shortest gap, two days, was between Macdonald and Alexander Mackenzie in 1873: Macdonald resigned office on November 5, 1873, and Mackenzie was appointed on November 7.
 The longest gap, ten days, was upon the death of Macdonald on June 6, 1891.
-Prime Minister Abbott did not take office until June 16, 1891.
+Abbott did not take office until June 16, 1891.
 The last time there was a gap, of four days, occurred between Laurier and Robert Borden: Laurier resigned effective October 6, 1911, and Borden took office on October 10.
 There have been no gaps in office since that transition, with the new prime minister taking office the day after the former prime minister leaves office.

 Table of prime ministers

 Canadian custom is to count by the individuals who were prime minister, not by terms.
-Since Confederation, 23 prime ministers have been "called upon" by the governor general to form 29 Canadian Ministries.
+Since Confederation, 24 prime ministers have been appointed by the governor general to form 30 Canadian Ministries.